 – Extending the discussion into personality words via what your reaction really would be to those crazy actions, what actions might stimulate creativity at work, etc

 – Using it with young learners

 The rules of the game are incredibly simple.
-One student accuses another with “When I saw you were + verb + ing” (or “Why are you + verb + ing?” with the Present Continuous variation) and their partner must find a good reason for painting their teacher’s back, making rude faces at the Queen, etc. This is a great activity for my URA approach, because the responses don’t necessarily need the more complex grammar so they can respond to it and then think about why that language was in the questions in the next stage.
+One student accuses another with “When I saw you, you were + verb + ing” (or “Why are you + verb + ing?” with the Present Continuous variation) and their partner must find a good reason for painting their teacher’s back, making rude faces at the Queen, etc. This is a great activity for my URA approach, because the responses don’t necessarily need the more complex grammar, so this means that they can respond to the question and then think about why that target language was in the questions in the next stage.